 But something happened when we got to the flower market.
 I started getting excited.
-There were gorgeous flowers everywhere.
-More than I had ever seen.
-Kinds I had never seen before.
+There were gorgeous flowers everywhere, more than I had ever seen.
+There were many kinds I had never seen before.
 My senses were utterly and completely overwhelmed with colors and smells.
-As I tried to take it all in a funny idea started to take over me….a little voice inside my head started to whisper….”You can do this.”
+As I tried to take it all in a funny idea started to take over me.
+A little voice inside my head started to whisper, “You can do this.”
 It was faint at first, and I tried to ignore it.
-Because the other voice inside my head was much louder.
-It repeated what I had always told myself, phrases like, “You can’t arrange flowers!”… “Don’t try it!” …”You’ll fail!”

 I watched Janine as she confidently wandered around picking up flowers, grouping them together, looking for the exact colors and composition that would look good.